Wikia/marathon-toolbox/README.md

 ## `resources`

 Settable properties:
-- `cpu` - floating point number of CPU shares assigned to the service Where 1.0 CPU means that service is *guaranteed* to have *minimum* computing power of 1 CPU
+- `cpu` - floating point number of CPU shares assigned to the service.
+Where 1.0 CPU means that service is *guaranteed* to have *minimum* computing power of 1 CPU
-- `mem` - number in MB of allocated memory
+- `mem` - number in MB of allocated memory.
-This is strict quota if service goes over this limit it will be OOM killed by the system
+This is strict quota if service goes over this limit it will be OOM killed by the system.
 - `instances` - number of instances that will be launched valid values are 0 to 9001+
 - `ports` - array of port numbers that application wants to acquire.
 -  `requirePorts` - when used with `ports` it will allow service to get exactly the specified ports in `ports`

 Helper methods:
 - `useRandomPorts(n)` - will cause mesos to assign *n* random ports to the service

-### example
+### Example
 ```
 deployments {
   stage {